saucelabs/sauce-docs/docs/insights/overview.md

 Read more about how your testing strategy might benefit from our [Virtual and Real device clouds](/mobile-apps/supported-devices.md) to ensure proper coverage across your user base.
 :::

+## Errors Tab
-## The **Job Overview** page also offers insight into your testing errors over time via the Errors tab.
+The **Job Overview** page also offers insight into your testing errors over time via the Errors tab.

 ### Errors